Jadé Fadojutimi “Memory in Translation”

 Her paintings and drawings are directly born out of her life and surroundings.
 The color palettes may be determined by a piece of clothing she cannot stop wearing or a color she sees when she feels an emotion.
 Neon hues, bright and bold yellows, reds, and blues, muted greens, soft lavender, strident fuchsia, the entire visual spectrum of color is made use of.
 Through her unique understanding of color, the production and end result appear to hold their own rhythm and private messages, which are translated into titles, evocative and usually a key to understanding the work from Fadojutimi’s perspective.
 In the last two years she added oil pastels to her repertoire, which opened a new relationship to color for Fadojutimi, a method of speaking within her artistic language, and a chance to play and experiment with the medium.
 Metaphorically and physically, this also produced a new source of movement on the canvas and within the thought process that takes place while she paints.
 In her distinctive realm between abstract and figurative, the lines glide across and around the canvas, moving according to Fadojutimi’s orchestrations.
 Self-described as a sweating out of love, a giving over to the pleasure of the act of painting itself, she engages all her senses to both produce work and subsequently react to it.
 Her work is a way to (re)create the world by immaterial means of imagination and the senses, through the physical means of painting and drawing.

 Jadé Fadojutimi was born in London, UK in 1993 and continues to live and work there.
 She studied painting at Slade School of Fine Art, London and received an MA degree at Royal College of Art, London.
 Fadojutimi’s exhibitions include the Hepworth Wakefield (2022); WHAT Museum, Tokyo (2022); ICA Miami (2021) and Columbus Museum of Art (2021).
-Fadojutimi participated in the Liverpool Biennial in 2021, UK and the 59th edition of the Venice Biennale, 2022.
-Her upcoming solo exhibitions include the Fondazione Sandretto Re Rebaudengo, Turin in 2023.
+She participated in the 59th edition of the Venice Biennale, 2022 and the Liverpool Biennial in 2021, UK.
+In 2023, she has an upcoming residency at the LUMA Foundation in Arles, France.
 Fadojutimi’s works belong to public collections such as the Metropolitan Museum of Art, New York; Baltimore Museum of Art; the Hepworth Wakefield; ICA Miami; Tate, London; and the Walker Art Center, Minneapolis, among others.